-MICHELE NORRIS, host:
+MICHELE NORRIS, Host:

 From NPR News, this is ALL THINGS CONSIDERED.
 I'm Michele Norris.

-And I'm Melissa Block.
-A stunning development today in a front-page political drama: Attorney General Eric Holder announced the Justice Department is dropping all charges against former U.S. Senator Ted Stevens of Alaska.
+: Attorney General Eric Holder announced the Justice Department is dropping all charges against former U.S. Senator Ted Stevens of Alaska.
 The decision to void Stevens' corruption conviction was first disclosed by NPR early this morning.
 With more on the story, here's NPR legal affairs correspondent Nina Totenberg.

-The straw that apparently broke Holder's back was the discovery of more prosecutorial notes that were not turned over to the Stevens defense team as required by law, notes that were discovered by a new prosecution team appointed in February in the wake of charges of misconduct against the old team.
+NINA TOTENBERG: The straw that apparently broke Holder's back was the discovery of more prosecutorial notes that were not turned over to the Stevens defense team as required by law, notes that were discovered by a new prosecution team appointed in February in the wake of charges of misconduct against the old team.
 Senator Stevens did not appear in public today, but his lawyer Brendan Sullivan did.

-Mr. BRENDAN SULLIVAN (Attorney): We're very grateful to the Attorney General of the United States Eric Holder for the decision that he made today to drop all charges against Senator Stevens.
+NORRIS: We're very grateful to the Attorney General of the United States Eric Holder for the decision that he made today to drop all charges against Senator Stevens.
 That decision was justified by the extraordinary evidence of government corruption in this case.

-Richard Mauer is a reporter for the Anchorage Daily News.
+TOTENBERG: Richard Mauer is a reporter for the Anchorage Daily News.

-Mr. RICHARD MAUER (Reporter, Anchorage Daily News): That's the big question: What does this do for the ongoing investigation?
+NORRIS: That's the big question: What does this do for the ongoing investigation?

-Nina Totenberg, NPR News, Washington.
+TOTENBERG: Nina Totenberg, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.